10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 • iPhone 7 Plus, iPhone 7, and iPod touch (7th generation): Long press both the Volume down and the Sleep/Wake button until the Apple logo appears.

 This is the official solution from Apple, and no data is lost in the process.
-However, it is a temporary fix and may not always work.
+But it is a temporary fix and may not always work.
 Sometimes you may need deeper types of restore as I will show you next.

 Method 2: Use Perfix to Fix iPhone Error 4013 in 20 Mins